The Product Development Process – Step 4 – Design

 Proof of Principle Example 2:

 For one client, our job was simply to find the right combination of material, size, plating (if required) and geometry to accomplish a task.
-The function was extremely critical, so literally thousands of tests were conducted in a Design of Experiments fashion to find and statistically verify a workable design.
-Tests included environmental chamber testing along with many others.
-It also required the invention of a process to create the desired outcome.
+The function was extremely critical, so literally thousands of tests were conducted in a Design of Experiments fashion to find, and statistically verify a workable design.
+Tests included environmental chamber testing, pull testing, and many others.
+It also required the invention of a process to make the parts to fill the desired outcome.

-This illustrates how the proof came with not only a special design, but it also required the invention of a process.
+This example illustrates how the proof for an inventive design came with not only with the invention, but it required the second invention of a process to implement it.

 The design phase of product development includes several sub-steps that are usually iterative.
 First designs and first prototypes usually show opportunities for improvement, then additional design cycles hone the product.
 Especially for new technology, time for learning pays big dividends.
 Design engineering refinement in this way yields the best possible products.